adambard/learnxinyminutes-docs/c++.html.markdown

 cout << &fooRef << endl; //Still prints the address of foo cout << fooRef;  // Prints "I am bar"

-//The address of fooRef remains the same, i.e. it is still referring to foo.
+// The address of fooRef remains the same, i.e. it is still referring to foo.

 const string& barRef = bar; // Create a const reference to bar.